Back to the Future (franchise): Pinball

-The musical originally was slated to make its world première in London's West End in 2015, the year to which the film trilogy's characters traveled in Part II.
-However, after director Jamie Lloyd left the production in August 2014, due to "creative differences" with Zemeckis, the production's release date was pushed to a 2016 opening.
+Originally slated to première in London's West End in 2015, the setting for the film characters in Part II, the production was delayed following the August 2014 departure of director Jamie Lloyd, due to "creative differences" with Zemeckis.
 The show received its premiere at Manchester Opera House in February 2020 ahead of an expected West End transfer.
-The cast recording was initially set to be released on November 26, 2021, but was ultimately released on March 11, 2022.

-A Broadway production is set to commence in 2023.
+The March 11, 2022, release of the original cast recording preceded a Broadway production that opened August 3, 2023.